ENCCS/intermediate-mpi/content/communicators-groups.rst

 3. The library is not, most likely, the only one used.
 How can one guarantee that the choice of reserved tags is unique?

-Clearly, using only tags to distinguish the origin of messages does not scale with the number of components involved in a software project and will reduce the extensibility and maintainability of the codebase.
+Clearly, using hard-coded tags to distinguish the origin of messages does not scale with the number of components involved in a software project and will reduce the extensibility and maintainability of the codebase.